DETAILED ACTION

 Villa does not expressly describe a cell culture medium that is Wnt proficient for culturing endocervical stem cells which are positive for markers KRT7 and/or KRT8 or cell culture medium that is Wnt deficient which contains a cAMP pathway agonist like forskolin for culturing ectocervical stem cells which are positive for the marker KRT5.

-Claims 1, 17, 18, 22 and 24: Alhaque describes the culturing and applications of three-dimensional organoids for disease modeling (Alhaque, abstract).
+Claims 1, 18, 22 and 24: Alhaque describes the culturing and applications of three-dimensional organoids for disease modeling (Alhaque, abstract).
 Alhaque describes the inclusion of cAMP pathway agonists like forskolin into organoid cultures, which was observed to promote swelling and promote proper organization of the organoid culture (Alhaque, 5.
 Disease modeling).
 With respect to squamous stratified ectocervical epithelial cells which are positive for the marker KRT5, it is argued that these cells are characteristic of human epithelial keratins and would be present in a cervical lesions tissue biopsy and consequently the cervical keratinocyte-derived organoids as evidenced by Aden (Aden, Table 1.4).

 It would have been prima facie obvious to one of ordinary skill in the art to incorporate a cell culture medium that is Wnt deficient which contains a cAMP pathway agonist like forskolin as described by Alhaque in the methods for cervical epithelial cell organoid culture containing ectocervical stem cells as descried by Villa.
 It would have been a matter of combining prior art elements according to known methods to yield predictable results since forskolin is a known modulator of organoid development and morphology.
 The motivation for including cAMP pathway agonists like forskolin and not Wnt would be to modify the culturing conditions of the organoid to better resemble a disease state or morphology of interest.
 One of ordinary skill would have a reasonable expectation of success given that the inclusion of known culturing reagents is a routine part of cell culture development and is furthermore considered a result-effective variable.
-Accordingly, in the absence of evidence to the contrary, one of ordinary skill in the art would have considered claims 1, 3 and 16-20, 22 and 24 to have been prima facie obvious to at the time the invention was made.
+Accordingly, in the absence of evidence to the contrary, one of ordinary skill in the art would have considered claims 1, 16, 18-20, 22 and 24 to have been prima facie obvious to at the time the invention was made.

-Claims 21 and 23 are rejected under 35 U.S.C.
-103 as being unpatentable over Villa (supra), Aden (supra), Alhaque (supra), and Martens (supra) as applied to claims 1, 3 and 16-20, 22 and 24 above in further view of Boretto et al. "Development of organoids from mouse and human endometrium showing endometrial epithelium physiology and long-term expandability."
+Claims 21 and 23 stand rejected under 35 U.S.C.
+103 as being unpatentable over Villa (supra), Aden (supra), Alhaque (supra), and Martens (supra) as applied to claims 1, 16, 18-20, 22 and 24 above in further view of Boretto et al. "Development of organoids from mouse and human endometrium showing endometrial epithelium physiology and long-term expandability."
 Development 144.10 (2017): 1775-1786 (hereinafter Boretto).
-This rejection is newly applied to address applicants claim amendments on 10/20/2025.
+This rejection is repeated for the same reasons as outlined in the Office Action mailed on 1/6/2026.
+A reply to applicant’s arguments is found below.

 A description of Villa, Aden, Alhaque and Martens can be found above.
-The collection of cited art does not describe the activator of Wnt signaling as Wnt3a and/or RSPO1 or stably propagating the organoid culture for at least six months.
+The collection of cited art does not describe the specific activator of Wnt signaling as Wnt3a and/or RSPO1 or stably propagating the organoid culture for at least six months.

 Claim 21: Boretto describes a long-term expandable organoid model from mouse and human endometrium tissue which is closely related to cervix epithelial tissue (Boretto, abstract and pg 1775).
 Boretto describes using an organoid culture medium supplemented with Wnt3a and RSPO1 conditioned media (25%v/v) (Boretto, pg 1775 and Fig 1).
 Boretto observed that high Wnt yielded cystic differentiated organoids while low Wnt yielded dense and less differentiated organoids (Boretto, pg 1778).
 Thus, Boretto shows that Wnt3a is an essential factor that controls stemness in the organoid cultures (Boretto, discussion).